Christof/vim_tips/vim_tips.md

 specified, vim uses `:print` as default.
 The command can be executed by all lines not matching the pattern when `:global!` or `vglobal` is used.

+For example to delete everything but the content of html tags, one could use the following command: `:g/\v\<\/?\w+>/d`.
+Another example is to collect all TODO items in a register.
+First all TODO items in a file could be displayed with: `:g/TODO`.
+Before using the register "a, it is cleared with `qaq`.
+Now the TODO itmes can be added to the
+register: `:g/TODO/yank A` and afterwards displayed using `:reg a`.
+This approach scales well in combination with `:argdo` and `:bufdo` for multiple files.

 ### Interaction with the shell

 Vim can call shell commands and ouputs from the shell commands can be